District Of Columbia, USA

 |Death: ||Feb.
 17, 1889|

-On 5 Apr 1831, age 23, Ann married Col. Francis Wells Armstrong, probably in Washington, DC and then moved to Indian Territory in Arkansas, where Col. Armstrong died in 1835.
+On 5 Apr 1831, age 23, Anne married Col. Francis Wells Armstrong, in Washington, DC.
+They were married by the Rev. William Matthew,II.
+They then moved to Indian Territory in Arkansas, where Col. Armstrong died in 1835.
 Ann had one child of this marriage, Frank Crawford Armstrong, born in Indian Territory, who in the Civil War was at the beginning of the war an Union officer, but after the battle of Bull Run, he left the union, went to New Orleans and became a Confederate officer.
 By the end of the war, he was Brig.
-General Frank C. Armstrong.
+General Frank C. Armstrong serving under General Nathan Bedford Forrest.

-Following the death of her husband, Ann and her son, Frank returned to St. Mary's County, MD and lived with her mother and siblings on the Millard farm known as "Bellville", until 1854.
-In April, 1854, she travels to Corpus Christi, Tx, where her sister, Rebecca Ann is living with spouse, Forbes Britton.
+Following the death of her husband, Anne and her son, Frank returned to St. Mary's County, MD and lived with her mother and siblings on the Millard farm known as "Bellville", until 1854.
+In April, 1854, she travels to Corpus Christi, Tx, accompanied by her son, Frank, where her sister, Rebecca Ann is living with spouse, Forbes Britton.
 On 18 Apr 1854, she marries General Persifor Frazer Smith who dies in Kansas, May 17, 1858 of Mexican War sickness.

 The Baltimore Convent was established in 1837 and discontinued operations in May, 1910.
 During this period of time the nuns who died were placed in an underground vault of the Convent.
 In May, 1910, they were moved from the vault to the New Cathedral Cemetery in Baltimore.
-There is no record of Ann being moved and reburied at New Cathedral, although the records show that the other Millards were moved.
-So, where did Ann end up??
-I do not know...
+There is no record of Anne being moved and reburied at New Cathedral, although the records show that the other Millards were moved.
+So, where did Anne end up??
+I do not know...but suspect that the family had her brought back to St. Mary's County for burial with other Millard family members at the old St. Aloysious Cemetery at Leonardtown.

 Ann Manning Millard (1782 - 1866)